vfmd/vfmd.github.io/differences.md

     HTML blocks can be freely included within Markdown, and shall be recognized correctly.
-In practice however, correctly figuring out where the HTML block ends is a hard problem for a Markdown parser, especially when there is no guarentee that the HTML shall be well-formed.
+In practice however, correctly figuring out where the HTML block ends is a hard problem for a Markdown parser, especially when there is no guarantee that the HTML shall be well-formed.

     vfmd sidesteps this problem by redefining how HTML should be mixed